 Asking my son, “Do you want to go poop?” always elicited the same response: “No.”

 Try this every 1.5 to 2 hours so your toddler gets used to sitting on the potty.
-He comes to realize that pooping isn’t a source of conflict between the two of you, but rather something that happens, like a nap or a snack.
+Pooping won’t be a source of conflict between the two of you, but something that happens, like a nap or a snack.

 In other words, don’t give him a choice or ask him whether he wants to go or not.

 Make sure to get him a comfortable potty as well.
 A floor potty makes it easier for him to sit on his own, but it does make for messier clean ups.
-A toilet attachment makes clean up easier, but you’d need to either carry him onto the toilet seat, or teach him how to use a step to reach.
+A toilet attachment makes clean up easier, but you’d need to either carry him onto the seat, or teach him how to use a step.

 I’m a fan of the BabyBjorn potty training gear and used these for all my kids: